20 Minutes After You Quit Smoking

-As a person inhales smoke, nicotine enters the bloodstream which boosts blood pressure and heart rate.
+As a person inhales the smoke, nicotine enters the bloodstream which boosts blood pressure and heart rate.
 Once the cigarette is finished, the heart rate and blood pressure return to normal range within minutes.

 Carbon monoxide is one of 4,000 chemicals inhaled through a burning cigarette.
 Eight hours after a cigarette is last smoked, carbon monoxide begins to leave the body allowing oxygen levels to return to normal.